BertramSu/BulkOrBalk/README.md

 This is a simple web application that uses React.Js, Spring Boot, and MongoDb to keep track of whether I should buy items in bulk.

+UI contains the React UI and bulk contains the Spring Boot api portion.

 Demo:
 Here's a picture of the initial home page.
 ![alt text](https://github.com/BertramSu/BulkOrBalk/blob/main/DemoImages/home.png)